Practical information before a trip to Iran

 Warning !
 Couchsurfing is banned in Iran!
 You and your hosts risk serious problems if you are confronted with the authorities.
 There is a good chance that you will be invited to sleep with people you have met during your trip.
 Think carefully before you agree!

-What is surprising in Iran is to see such a paradox between the ideas received before departure, what we imagine to know about this country, the image conveyed by the media, and the real kindness, benevolence, warmth of the reception of Iranians.
+How to live in iran is not a problem in fact, What is surprising in Iran is to see such a paradox between the ideas received before departure, what we imagine to know about this country, the image conveyed by the media, and the real kindness, benevolence, warmth of the reception of Iranians.

 Iranians are very welcoming to foreigners.
 You will be seen as guests who need to be taken care of, and wherever you go they will be very helpful.